Endotrivial modules for finite groups via homotopy theory: Introduction

-We now put the model for $\TS$ provided by Theorem~\ref{main} to use, expressing $H^1(\bO_p(G);k^\times)$ in terms of $p$--local information about the group.
-We start by some elementary observations: By standard algebraic topology
+We now embark in putting the model for $\TS$ of Theorem~\ref{main} to use, expressing $H^1(\Oep(G);k^\times)$ in terms of $p$--local information about the group.
+We start with some elementary observations: By standard algebraic topology (recalled in \S\ref{pi1-subsec})

-where $\Rep$ means isomorphism classes of functors, viewing $k^\times$ as a category with one object, all giving different viewpoints on the right-hand side of Theorem~\ref{main}.
+where $\Rep$ means isomorphism classes of functors, viewing $k^\times$ as a category with one object.
 Let

+also called the $1$--generated core $\Gamma_{S,1}(G)$ by group theorists, which, if proper in $G$, is the {\em smallest strongly $p$--embedded subgroup containing $S$} (see Remark~\ref{stronglyembeddedclassification}).
+Recall that a Frattini argument implies that we have surjections $N_G(S)/S \twoheadrightarrow (G_0)_{p'} \twoheadrightarrow G_{p'}$, where we throughout the paper adopt the {\em convention} that